 It’s a quiet enclave surrounded by City Cycle bike paths, greenery, and bucketloads of shady picnic spots.

-Best of all, this playground now provides access for children in wheelchairs and their carers, and tonnes of hands-on activities including musical instruments.
+Best of all, this playground now provides accessibility for children in wheelchairs and their carers, with wide platforms for access.

 Brisbane Botanical Gardens Playground in a Nutshell